outerim/bountiful-ultimate/_pages/participate.md

 ## Players

-The most important thing you can do for the team is to attend practice regularly.
-Practices are held **each Friday** this fall at [Lewis Park](https://goo.gl/maps/ZRvMYVk1CETT7AKm8) from 2:30-4:30pm.
-Practices will likely end in late October or early November.
-We'll go until the weather turns too cold or field conditions prevent us.
-There may even be some opportunities to scrimmage against other local teams or attend the fall state tournament.
+The most important thing you can do for the team is to [attend practice](/practice) regularly.
+Take time outside of practice to work on your throws and improve your fitness.

 The next most important thing you can do is **recruit your friends**.
 Share this website on social media, pass out [flyers](/files/flyer.pdf) at school, invite people to come to practice with you, etc.